BuhleMtshali/data-cloud-engineering/01-computer-linux-git-python-data-foundations/day-06-text-files-encodings/README.md

 - quotes can confuse parsers
 - Unicode can corrupt if encoding is wrong
 - line endings can hide invisible characters
-- mixed formatting can create inconsistent bugs
+- mixed formatting can create inconsistent bugs.

 This day taught me that data engineering is not only about building pipelines.